Schizaeales

 Schizaeales is an order of ferns (class Polypodiopsida).

 Description

 While the three clades of Schizaeales are all well-distinguished from one another by numerous morphological characters, members of the order all have dimorphic fertile and sterile fronds and lack well-defined sori.
 Their sporangia have a horizontal annulus that lies below and completely encircles the top of the sporangium.
+The two genera Actinostachys and Schizaea (except for Microschizaea) in the family Schizaeaceae have subterranean gametophytes without chlorophyll.

 Classification

 In the molecular phylogenetic classification of Smith et al. in 2006, the Schizaeales were placed in the leptosporangiate ferns, class Polypodiopsida.
 Three families, Anemiaceae, Lygodiaceae, and Schizaeaceae were recognized.
 The linear sequence of Christenhusz et al. (2011), intended for compatibility with the classification of Chase and Reveal (2009) which placed all land plants in Equisetopsida, reclassified Smith's Polypodiopsida as subclass Polypodiidae and placed the Schizaeales there, with the same three families.
 The classification of Christenhusz and Chase (2014) placed all members of the Schizaeales in a more broadly defined Schizaeaceae, reducing the three existing families to subfamilies as Anemioideae, Lygodioideae, and Schizaeoideae.
 The PPG I classification (2016) returned to the three-family definition of the order.

 Historically, the ferns in this order were once all lumped into the family Schizaeaceae in the old order Filicales.
 However, although they are demonstrably related, these ferns differ markedly, and so three groups have now been elevated to family status: